British Museum, London

 Located in the Bloomsbury district in London’s West End, the British Museum is housed in a visually imposing neoclassical building, originally designed by English architect Sir Robert Smirke, enlarged many times in the last two centuries.
 The most recent addition to the museum architecture is the impressive Queen Elizabeth II Great Court designed by Foster + Partners and opened in 2000.

 The Great Court of the British Museum opened on December 6, 2000.
 Photo Justin Hickling.

 Collections and permanent exhibition

-The permanent exhibition of the British Museum present pieces from the huge collection of the museum.
-The exhibition is divided into six galleries.
+The permanent exhibition of the British Museum presents about 80,000 objects from the huge 8-million-piece collection of the museum.
+The exhibition is divided into six thematic galleries.

 Ancient Egypt (ground floor and upper floor) features an exceptional ensemble of artifacts – sculptures, architectural decorations, paintings, pottery, papyri, sarcophagi, and mummies – dating from 3100 BC to the 8th century AD -, including world-renowned pieces, such as the Bust of Ramesses II and the Rosetta Stone.